GusBusDraws/GusBusDraws.github.io/README.md

 ## Change Log
 ### 2025-02-05
+- Add procedurally generated index for the Smallway Comics Line
 - Reorganize buttons into a wall
 - Center GBS button in sidebar
 - Rename buttons to start with "88x31"